gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

 ## Install a fleeting plugin

 To enable autoscaling for your target platform, install a fleeting plugin.
 You can install the AWS, GCP, or Azure fleeting plugin.
-These plugins are [Experiments](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).
+The AWS plugin is now in BETA.
+The GCP and Azure plugins are [Experiments](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).

 For other official plugins developed by GitLab, see the [fleeting project](https://gitlab.com/gitlab-org/fleeting).